adrianwestmoon/adrianwestmoon.github.io/_pages/about.md

 # 📖 Educations
 - *2016.09 - 2021.09:* Doctor of Philosophy, School of Computer Science and Engineering, Harbin Institute of Technology
-- *2012.09 - 2016.07:* Bachelor in Intelligence Science and Technology, School of Mathematic, Harbin Institute of Technology
+- *2012.09 - 2016.07:* Bachelor in Intelligence Science and Technology, School of Mathematics, Harbin Institute of Technology

 # 🧑‍🔬 Service